 Social Presence: Strategic phase

-Social networks are a communication channel that cannot be ignored by a company in order to implement an effective B2B development diffusion strategy: social networks are in fact an integral part of the touchpoints of a digital customer journey.
+Social networks are a communication channel that a company cannot ignore to implement an effective B2B development diffusion strategy: social networks are an integral part of the touchpoints of a digital customer journey.

-Vehnta can help its customers in the different phases.
+Vehnta can help its customers in different phases.
 Let’s see in detail how these phases are structured.
-It all begins with the strategic phase.
-Here at Vehnta, we consider it essential to manage the Social Presence in the B2B brand and, for this reason, once the reason for having a Social Presence has been decided, we consider as strategic the choice of the channels to be activated, or that of managing or deleting accounts created a long time before.
+It all begins with the strategic step.
+Here at Vehnta, we consider it essential to manage the Social Presence in the B2B brand and, for this reason, once the reason for having a Social Presence has been decided, we consider essential the choice of channels needed to be activated or that of managing or deleting accounts created a long time before.

-To track the user path in terms of Customer journey in the B2B market it is necessary to:
+To track the user path in terms of the Customer journey in the B2B market, it is necessary to:

 - Identify how and when the potential customer will be in contact with the Social presence